COSIMA/regional-mom6/docs/contributing.md

 ## Testing

-To run the tests from a local clone of the repository we first need to create a conda environment with all the dependencies required.
-From the repository's local clone main directory do
+To run the tests from a local clone of the repository we first need to create a conda environment with all the required dependencies.

+We create the environment by calling

 ```{code-block} bash
 conda env create --prefix ./env --file environment-ci.yml
 ```

-and then activate it
+from the repository's local clone main directory.
+Then we activate it via

 ```{code-block} bash
 conda activate ./env
 ```

-Now we need to install the package in this environment as well as `pytest`
+We then install both the package in this environment as well as the `pytest` package:

 ```{code-block} bash
 python -m pip install .